aaaarruuu/YatraVerse/README.md

 LSTM
 ```

-The LLM can explain the prediction but should not replace the numerical prediction model.
+Qwen3 8B can explain the prediction in natural language but should not replace the numerical prediction model.

 ---

 # 🌱 Eco Travel Score

-The Eco Score uses a transparent scoring system.
+The Eco Score uses a transparent, deterministic Java rule engine — not an LLM.

 Example: